Multidisciplinary learning through collective performance favors decentralization

+\dropcap{M}ultidisciplinary teams play crucial roles in academia, industry, and government \cite{NAP2014Convergence}.
+Scientists from different fields collaborate to solve complex problems \cite{NAP2014Convergence}.
+Chefs train as sauciers or pastry chefs, then combine their products into the same meals \cite{Rambourg2013, Gregoire2016}.
+Engineering teams draw representatives from various backgrounds, each working on parts that integrate with the others \cite{Wertz2011, Meluso2022}.
+But these engines of innovation face an obstacle familiar to many: disciplinary boundaries make collaborating across fields challenging \cite{Levina2005, Cronin2007, Barley2015, Kotlarsky2015, Edmondson2018, Mattarelli2021}.
+How, then, do members of multidisciplinary teams learn from and with one another as they advance toward collective goals?

-\dropcap{R}esearch on learning in teams often focuses on two perspectives.
+Prior work on learning in teams would suggest two possibilities.
 The first treats individuals' actions as ``copyable'' \cite[e.g.][]{Lazer2007, Lorenz2011, Hong2012, Mason2012, Barkoczi2016, Bernstein2018, Toyokawa2019, Brackbill2020, Miu2020, Yang2021}, like learning sales strategies from a fellow salesperson or learning the steps to diagnose an illness from a senior physician.
-Here, people learn through feedback from their own actions (\textit{individual learning}, Fig. \ref{fig:learning_types}a) and by copying techniques from those around them (\textit{vicarious} or \textit{direct social learning}, Fig. \ref{fig:learning_types}b) \cite{Bandura1989, Grusec1992, Bandura2002, Kendal2018, Guillo2020}.
+Here, people learn through feedback from their own actions (\textit{individual learning}, Fig. \ref{fig:learning_types}a) and by copying techniques from those around them (\textit{vicarious} or \textit{social learning}, Fig. \ref{fig:learning_types}b) \cite{Bandura1989, Grusec1992, Bandura2002, Kendal2018, Guillo2020}.
 Tasks \cite{Rivkin2007}, networks \cite{Mason2012}, and learning processes \cite{Barkoczi2016} all affect these types of learning.

-In the second perspective, teammembers work together concurrently or ``transactively'' \cite[e.g.][]{Lewis2005, Woolley2010, Lewis2011, Engel2014, Barlow2016, McHugh2016, Amelkin2018, Almaatouq2021, Riedl2021, Ostrowski2022, Woolley2022}, like software engineers developing a new app together \cite{Faraj2000} or a medical team treating patients in a busy emergency room \cite{Valentine2014}.
-These teams also interact directly, learning from performance feedback while they dynamically encode, store, retrieve, and integrate different kinds of knowledge (\textit{team learning}, Fig. \ref{fig:learning_types}c) \cite{Lewis2005, Lewis2011}.
+In the second perspective, team members work together concurrently or ``transactively'' \cite[e.g.][]{Lewis2005, Woolley2010, Lewis2011, Engel2014, Barlow2016, McHugh2016, Amelkin2018, Almaatouq2021, Riedl2021, Ostrowski2022, Woolley2022}, like software engineers developing a new app together \cite{Faraj2000} or a medical team treating patients in a busy emergency room \cite{Valentine2014}.
+These teams learn from performance feedback while they dynamically encode, store, retrieve, and integrate different kinds of knowledge (\textit{team learning}, Fig. \ref{fig:learning_types}c) \cite{Lewis2005, Lewis2011}.
 Such teams are often described in terms of their collective intelligence, a validated quality describing a group's ability to perform a wide variety of tasks \cite{Woolley2010, Riedl2021} which likewise depends on tasks \cite{Graf-Drasch2021}, interaction patterns \cite{Woolley2010, Bernstein2018, Woolley2022} and skills \cite{Riedl2021}.